docker/compose/docs/aci-interation.md

 ## Environment variables

-Environment variables can be passed to ACI containers through the `docker run --env` flag.
+When using `docker run`, environment variables can be passed to ACI containers using the `--env` flag.
 Form compose applications, environment variables can be specified with the `--env-file` flag, or in the compose file with the `environment` service field.

-## Private images and Azure Container Registry
+## Private Docker Hub images and using the Azure Container Registry

-You can deploy private images to ACI, from any container registry.
-You need to `docker login` to the relevant registry before running `docker run` or `docker compose up` against ACI. the docker CLI will fetch your registry login for the deployed images and send the credential along with the image deployment information to ACI.
+You can deploy private images to ACI that are hosted by any container registry.
+You need to `docker login` to the relevant registry before running `docker run` or `docker compose up`.
+The Docker CLI will fetch your registry login for the deployed images and send the credentials along with the image deployment information to ACI.
-In the case of Azure Container Registry, the command line will try to automatically log you in the ACR registry from your azure login, therefore you don't need to manually login to the ACR registry first, iy you azure login has access to the ACR.
+In the case of the Azure Container Registry, the command line will try to automatically log you into ACR from your Azure login.
+You don't need to manually login to the ACR registry first, if your Azure login has access to the ACR.